The Problem with Brady Background Checks: Virtually all of those denied purchasing a gun are false positives

 While prosecutors tend to go forward with their strongest cases, those prosecuted are often not found guilty.
 By the end of 2010, prosecutors had only 32 convictions or pleas agreements, and only 13 of those involved falsified information when buying a gun or illegal possession of a gun, that translates into just 0.018% of the 71,010 initial denials.

 So we have two estimates of the false positive rate: 94.2% or 99.98%.
 The first estimate is obviously too low, it assumes that all the cases identified up to that point are accurate.
-The second estimate is obviously too high, it only counts as prohibited individuals those who have been proven so beyond a reasonable doubt in a court of law.
+The second estimate is obviously too high, it only counts as prohibited individuals those who have been proven so beyond a reasonable doubt in a court of law and then only counts federal cases, completely ignoring state level enforcement.
 These numbers are just one of the reason that no study by criminologists or economists has found that the Federal Brady Law has reduced national crime rates.

 Of course, being falsely labeled as being ineligible to own a gun isn’t the only cost imposed on law-abiding Americans.
 Even those who aren’t prevented from buying a gun face delays in getting approved.
 Eight percent of the National Instant Criminal Background Check System checks are “not resolved immediately.”
 Two-thirds of those checks take up to 3 business days, and the rest take even longer, though these further delays can’t stop one from obtaining a gun at that point.